top of page

 Degree Programs / Masters Certificates for both MAPM and MDiv Students

-Each year ETS offers sequences of four interconnected courses.
-These courses can be taken individually, but students in the MDiv or MAPM program who complete all four will receive a certificate in the appropriate area of specialization.
-These certificates allow students to explore particular topics more deeply, and also demonstrate a focused area of study and expertise to future congregations and potential employers.
+Each year ETS offers sequences of three-four interconnected courses.
+These courses can be taken individually, but students in the MDiv or MAPM program who complete all four will receive a concentration in the appropriate area of specialization.
+These concentrations allow students to explore particular topics more deeply, and also demonstrate a focused area of study and expertise to future congregations and potential employers.

 Program Information

-The Masters Certificates are designed to allow you as an ETS Masters student to concentrate your elective classes in a specific area of specialization.
+The Masters Concentrations are designed to allow you as an ETS Masters student to focus your elective classes in a specific area of specialization.
 The intent is to give you the training you desire and to make you more marketable to an interviewing or calling congregation.
-The Masters Certificates are also designed to reflect both traditional ministry needs (Traditional/Ecumenical track) and social justice ministry (Urban Transformation and Renewal track).
-Masters Certificate classes vary from year to year, but the intent is to offer two to four different Masters Certificate concentrations in any given academic year.
+The Masters Concentrations are also designed to reflect both traditional ministry needs (Traditional/Ecumenical track) and social justice ministry (Urban Transformation and Renewal track).
+Masters Concentration classes vary from year to year, but the intent is to offer two to four different Masters Concentration courses in any given academic year.

 Classes: